- Home

 There are many reasons why people are choosing living memorial parks.

 Living memorial parks are full of life.
 They’re peaceful, beautiful spaces for families to cherish memories, connect with one another, and establish new traditions.
-These spaces can support the grieving process because, when you visit, you’re surrounded by life, not death – the changing seasons offer a reminder of renewal and continuity, which can bring comfort.
+These spaces can also support the grieving process because, when you visit, you’re surrounded by life – the changing seasons offer a reminder of renewal and continuity, which can bring comfort.

 Living memorial parks can become sanctuaries.
-Science tells us that being surrounded by trees and greenery is good for our wellbeing, boosting mood and self-esteem while reducing stress and blood pressure.
-So, when you visit a living memorial park to remember your loved one, it can help you channel feelings of loss into something positive.
+Science tells us that being surrounded by trees and greenery benefits our wellbeing, boosting mood and self-esteem while reducing stress and blood pressure.
+So, when visiting a living memorial park to remember your loved one, it can help you channel feelings of loss into something positive.

-There are powerful environmental benefits, too.
+There are also significant environmental benefits.
 Unlike traditional cemeteries, living memorial parks actively benefit the planet – purifying the air, supporting animals, birds, and insects, and contributing to the wider ecosystem.
 Knowing that your loved one is helping the planet can bring comfort, particularly if they were passionate about environmental issues.
 And your own connection to nature can deepen, too.

 Why more people are pre-planning funerals

-This is why more and more people are choosing to plan their own funerals in advance.
-There are many advantages to this: not only are you gaining more choice over your final resting place but you can also discuss plans with family and friends and pay for them in advance.
+This is why more and more people are choosing to plan their own funerals.
+There are many advantages to this: you not only gain more choice over your final resting place, but you can also discuss plans with family and friends and pay for them in advance.

 Then, you can think about the service.
-Services at GreenAcres are flexible and serve all faiths, beliefs, and cultures.
+Those at GreenAcres are flexible and serve all faiths, beliefs, and cultures.
 You can choose cremation, burial, or memorial services, and plan a wake in one of the elegant Service Halls.
-There are all kinds of visual and music services to choose from, too, from video streaming to themed tributes, as well as keepsakes like memory boxes and video books.
+There are various visual and music services to choose from, too, from video streaming to themed tributes, as well as keepsakes like memory boxes and video books.

 Choosing GreenAcres means you’re supported every step of the way, from the first call until long after the funeral.
-GreenAcres have set up a trust fund for all their parks – and, every time someone is buried or their ashes are placed in a GreenAcres Park, they pay a sum of money into the GreenAcres Trust bank account, which can only be accessed under certain conditions.
+GreenAcres have set up a trust fund for all of their parks.
+Every time someone is buried or their ashes are placed in a GreenAcres Park, the group pays a sum of money into the GreenAcres Trust bank account, which can only be accessed under certain conditions.
 This ensures there will be enough money to take care of the Parks for generations to come, even without future income.

-Plus, if someone pre-purchases a burial or memorial plot in preparation for the future, monies from the sale are paid into a protected fund.
+Plus, if someone pre-purchases a burial or memorial plot in preparation for the future, money from the sale is paid into a protected fund.
 This money is reserved for the specific customer of the advance-purchased plot and can only be used for their burial.

-GreenAcres also continues to support families through supportive events at each park such as Mother’s Day, Father’s Day, and Christmas services, click here for more details.
 Each park holds monthly bereavement cafes, too, where you can talk about your grief with others who truly understand.
-If you’re not ready to share, you can simply listen, taking comfort in the fact you’re not alone.
+If you’re not ready to share, you can simply listen, taking comfort in the fact that you’re not alone.
+GreenAcres also continues to support families through supportive events at each park, such as Mother’s Day, Father’s Day, and Christmas services.
+You can find out more using the button below.

 Final thoughts…

-Choosing your final resting place in advance can save money in the long run and you’ll have the time to make important decisions.
+Choosing your final resting place in advance can save money in the long run, and you’ll have the time to make important decisions.
 Of course, it also means your family will be free from any financial burden, as well as the emotional stress of having to make important decisions whilst grieving.
-And, to spread the costs out, you can even purchase a plot with a 10-month interest-free instalment plan.

-Whether you’re thinking about your own funeral or a loved one’s, GreenAcres Living Memorial Parks can help support you and your family every step of the way.
+Whether you’re thinking about your own or a loved one’s funeral, GreenAcres Living Memorial Parks can support you and your family every step of the way.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.